 Step 3: Bake the tempeh!
 Cut into squares, then triangles or strips.
 Dip each piece in the marinade and place on a parchment– lined sheet-pan, spooning any remaining marinade over top, and bake for 20 minutes, or until crispy.

 Step 4: While the tempeh bakes, prep your veggies and garnishes.
 Soft boil your eggs if using.
-Cut the cucumber, place in a small bowl and season with generous pinch salt, a splash of rice vinegar, optional red onion and sesame seeds.
+Cut the cucumber, place in a small bowl, and season with a generous pinch of salt, a splash of rice vinegar, optional red onion, and sesame seeds.

 Prep any garnishes you plan to use- cut scallions, tear cilantro leaves, and gather the kimchi, sesame seeds and hot chili paste – getting the bowls ready to assemble.

-Step 5: Assemble the bowls.
-Divide the rice and tempeh into 2 extra hearty bowls or 3 medium bowls.
+Divide the rice and tempeh into 2 -3 bowls.
 Surround with the wilted veggies, cucumbers, kimchi, optional egg, fresh herbs and sprinkle with sesame seeds.
-Spoon the flavorful Bibimbap Sauce over top.
+Spoon the flavorful Bibimbap Sauce over the top.

 - You can also add a soft-boiled egg (not vegan, obviously)!